Back

 Aug 19

 Stuart Goldsmith (Climate Comedian) struggled to process his own ‘climate dread’, so he started writing jokes about it.
 Can the planetary crisis really be a laughing matter?
-Come find out as Stuart brings his set to 🔥THE HEAT.
+Stuart’s set at 🔥THE HEAT 2024 suggested it can.

 BY JOE ROWAN, August 19 2024

 Stuart Goldsmith (Climate Comedian) struggled to process his own ‘climate dread’, so he started writing jokes about it.
 Can the planetary crisis really be a laughing matter?
-Come find out as Stuart brings his set to 🔥THE HEAT.
+Stuart’s set at 🔥THE HEAT 2024 suggested it can.

 Goldsmith is a long-term Edinburgh Festival Fringe performer, and his climate-crisis comedy show Spoilers won best show last year.
 “The Edinburgh Fringe unpeeled my head as a teenager.
 It’s like an inspiration festival.
 It’s a ‘people trying things’ festival, and it’s a ‘get inspired by this’ festival.
 I’ve been going for 30 years, and I love it to bits.”